 I love weddings at Eaves Hall and when you have a couple as fun, relaxed and excited as Lucy and Andy, it was always going to be a brilliant day, and so it was

 Eaves Hall is such a stunning venue, extremely photogenic both inside and out and the staff there are all so helpful and friendly – Lucy and Andy made a great choice of venue.
 The whole of Lucy and Andy’s day was so much fun to capture, from Lucy getting ready in the morning being so excited, to Andy playing snooker with all his groomsmen, through to the emotion of the ceremony, the laughter of the speeches and the sheer brilliance of Lucy and Andy’s friend Harry (www.harrythepiano.com) taking requests on the piano in the evening and having everyone captivated.
 I stayed for a while afterwards just to watch him – he was incredible!

 How did yourself and Andy meet?

 We were both medical students at Manchester Royal Infirmary.
 A mutual love of coffee and hatred of endocrinology brought us together in Café Nero.
 Many coffees later, Andy finally asked me out on a date.
 After an evening of Sailor Jerry’s and Pepsi in Wetherspoons and him giving me a lift in a car with half of the passenger door missing, I was a bit uncertain at first, but it only got better from there!

-How did Nick propose?
+How did Andy propose?

 What was your favourite part of your wedding day?